ruihongc/llama/README.md

 # Llama

-Write, evaluate, reduce and convert lambda calculus and combinator functions in python.
+Write, evaluate, reduce and run lambda calculus and combinator functions in python.
 Comes with a number of predefined combinator birds and other utility functions.